MundVetter/eca/README.md

 ## How to use
 `eca(rule, options)` has one required parameter(the rule),the second parameter is optional.
-The `rule` can be a base 10 number(bigger than 0 and smaller than 256) or an, 8 character long, binary string.
+The `rule` can be a base 10 integer or an binary string.
 The second parameter is an object.
 That object can contain a `seed`.
 The `seed` is a binary string.
 The `seed` defaults to `'1'`.
 You can also determine the `width` of the eca.
 The `width` property defaults to`11`.
 The `.genLattice()` method generates a new lattice and returns that lattice.
 The lattices